-GEAR
+PRACTICE GEAR

 CHECKLIST & GUIDE

 Required for meets, and great for practice too.
 The team suit is very durable and will survive YEARS of practices and meets without stretching or fading.
 It's a good idea to have a backup suit too.
 Swimmers are free to wear any suit in practice, but it's good to practice in the same gear you plan to race in.
 If you aren't sure whether a suit is legal or not, check the Competitive suit section below.
-WAVE Girl’s suit WAVE Boy’s Suit.
-For sizing, check TYR's Suit Size Guide

 ◻ Competitive Goggles (at least 2 pair)

-◻ Team Cap (at least 2 purple)
+◻ Competitive Swim Cap (at least 2 purple)

 ◻ SHORT Training fins

 Must be short fins!
 Long fins allow bad kicking.
 The TYR Crossblade is great.
 The Speedo Switchblade is essentially a twin.
 The TYR Stryker or Speedo Short Blade Training fin are also good options.
 Fins can get pricey, but you can buy/sell them locally with OfferUp.
-Be sure to buy competitive short swim fins.
+Be sure to buy short swim fins.
 Diving or snorkeling fins won't work.
 If you fall between sizes, get the larger option.
 Oversized fins can be kept on with a rubber band or hair tie around the foot.

 ◻ TYR Jr Kickboard or small kickboard